Skip to content

 Is It Hard to Get Into Joliet Junior College?
 Acceptance Rate & Requirements

 Based in Joliet, Illinois, Joliet Junior College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 21%.
+The graduation rate is roughly 21%.

 Can I Afford It?